Deepdwn/docs/content/changelog/version-0-31-0/index.md

 ## Tweaks

-* The editor state is better maintained when switching between documents (affects undo history  and scroll position).
+* When switching between documents, Deepdwn will do a better job maintaining your undo history and scroll position.
 If you run into issues, especially when changing documents, [please let me know!](https://itch.io/board/1147311/support)
 * Added basic syntax highlighting for block (not inline) LaTeX, using both code backticks and the `$$` delimiters.
 * For draft documents, "Save As" and "Save" will now do the same thing: just save the file.
-Previously,Save As would create a new file while retaining the unsaved file as well, which was confusing.
+Previously, Save As would create a new file while retaining the unsaved file as well, which was confusing.
 * Slight display change to word count statistics charts (rounded corners).
 * Autosave is now enabled by default for new users